devluxor/modern-async-js/06_canceling_pending_async_requests/notes.md

 > Blob stands for binary large object, which is a data type containing a collection of binary data.
 In JavaScript, Blob serves as an essential data interchange method for several APIs.
 They’re often used when working with data that isn’t in a JavaScript- native format, such as images, audio, or other multimedia objects.

-## Aboorting Multiple Fetch Requests with One Signal
+## Aborting Multiple Fetch Requests with One Signal

 Just as we can abort multiple `addEventListener()` methods, we can abort multiple fetch requests with a single `AbortSignal`.